 Form of assessment

-The practical lessons are mandatory and at least 80% physical presence is required.
+The practical lessons are mandatory and requires 80% attendance and 80% participation.

 Practical lessons, cooperation in groups, student-led lessons (planning, execution and evaluation), training and independent study.

 There must be an early dialogue between the course coordinator, the student representative and the students.
 The purpose is feedback from the students for changes and adjustments in the course for the current semester.In addition, a digital course evaluation must be carried out at least every three years.
 Its purpose is to gather the students experiences with the course.